howtoscalenn/howtoscalenn.github.io/index.md

 ![power_scheduler_paper_fig4](/assets/img/how_to_scale_cheatsheet/power_scheduler_paper_fig2.png){: width="100%"}
 *Fig. Soruce from [Power Scheduler: A Batch Size and Token Number Agnostic Learning Rate Scheduler](https://arxiv.org/abs/2408.13359)*

-In the TP-5 paper, the authors show that lr can be transferred well across bsz,
+In the TP-V paper, the authors show that lr can be transferred well across bsz,

 ![tp5_paper_fig19](/assets/img/how_to_scale_cheatsheet/tp5_paper_fig19.png){: width="100%"}
 *Fig.*